Rocky Mountaineer Train Holidays

 Kamloops and Banff

-Travel the First Passage to the West on Rocky Mountaineer route and you’ll experience both Kamloops and Banff, while the Journey through the Clouds visits Jasper after Kamloops.
+Travel the First Passage to the West on Rocky Mountaineer train trip route and you’ll experience both Kamloops and Banff, while the Journey through the Clouds visits Jasper after Kamloops.
 On both routes, you’ll pass through the towering Fraser Canyon and see the mighty Hell’s Gate – a torrential flood of the river passing through a narrow stone passage.
 Sun-kissed Kamloops lies on the river in BC’s interior, while the alpine town of Banff is home to spectacular lake and mountain scenery.

 Jasper and Quesnel